ja582/assignment2/README.md

 ## 3. njit is Domain Name - identifies and calls up the specific computer on the Web that stores the information you requested.
 ## 4. .edu is TLD - Indicates the type of source for a web site.

+## **How a web server can respond to requests through HTTP:**
+## Web browsers and servers communicate via TCP/IP.
+## Hypertext Transfer Protocol (HTTP) is the standard application protocol on top of TCP/IP supporting web browser requests and server responses.
+## Also, web browsers use DNS to work with URLs.
+## These protocol standards help different brands of web browsers to communicate with different brands of web servers without requiring special logic for each combination.
+## In addition, web browser and server connections normally run through a series of intermediate network routers
+## _Steps of a basic web browsing session:_
+## 1.The user specifies a URL in their browser
+## 2.The browser initiates a TCP connection to the web server or server pool (using port 80 by default) via its IP address as published in DNS.
+## As part of this process, the browser also makes DNS lookup requests to convert the URL to an IP address.
+## 3. After the server completes acknowledgment of its side of the TCP connection, the browser sends HTTP requests to the server to retrieve the content.
+## 4. After the server replies with content for the page, the browser retrieves it from the HTTP packets and displays it accordingly.